Edwin-Ni/CDG-STATTRAKR/README.md

-# StatTrack AK47
+# CDG STATTRAKR

-This project is for my friends and I to track our contributions to SPORTSHUB.
+This project is to track our work and get that extra motivation.
 For now lets track some simple actions in GitHub.
 I will store these actions in Supabase and award points to the user that performed the action.
 We need a leaderboard on the home page followed by a log of all the actions associated with it.

 ## Tech Stack